 For many manufacturers, the Factory of the Future is increasingly a sustainable production facility, using digital tools and data insights to do more with less – operations are guided by data and enabled by automation, achieving the same outputs but using lower inputs.
-And doing
+And doing it at scale.

 Developing a Sustainable Factory of the Future means adding new digital technology to traditional methods, adapting processes to operate sustainably, and adopting a culture of experimentation and innovation to investigate new approaches that constantly improve ratings.
 Here are two real-world examples: